 Established in 1963, the Vermont Youth Orchestra (VYO) draws its members from Vermont, New York, and New Hampshire.
 As our most advanced orchestra, the VYO performs familiar orchestral masterworks, interesting lesser-known works, works of popular styles, and music written by outstanding contemporary composers.
-The VYO presents three major concerts each year - two at the Flynn Center for the Performing Arts and another at Spruce Peak Performing Arts Center - in addition to community concerts and school tour concerts.
+The VYO presents three major concerts each year in addition to community concerts.
 Its members master a significant amount of music each season in fast-paced and focused rehearsals.

 The VYO begins its season with a three-day camp that takes place at the Elley-Long Music Center in early August.
 The musicians use this camp as a kick-off to the season, both musically and socially.
 While the rehearsal schedule is intense, all staff work together to create fun non-musical activities that everyone participates in.
-Camp attendance is all or nothing and VYO students are expected to attend as it serves a vital role in launching the season.
+VYO musicians are expected to attend as it serves a vital role in launching the season.
 Missing VYO camp counts as one absence for the fall concert cycle.
+Missing one day of VYO camp counts as a half-absence.